On this page

 - lets staff and children know if the volunteer can’t make it in

-- organises an occasional morning tea to say thanks.
+- organises an occasional morning tea or other event to say thanks.

 The volunteer contact person is not responsible for overall management of volunteers – this is still the responsibility of the site leader.
 If there are any issues, the site leader needs to know.